-The right way to go about this is to include these service pages into your home page and organize the information with the right title(s).
+The right way to go about this is to include these service pages on your home page and organise the information with the right title(s).
 There are plenty of ways to go about this and they all depend on the client but the end goal is to create a smooth transition between the homepage and the service page.

 Add Valuable Information

-If you want your accounting firm to be different than the rest than what you will need to do is put time and effort and deliver valuable content that will set you apart from other accountants in your area.
+If you want your accounting firm to be different from the rest then what you will need to do is put time and effort and deliver valuable content that will set you apart from other accountants in your area.
 The best way to do this is to have dedicated articles that you post regularly.
 Here you can discuss anything relating to your field.

 Feel free to use as many details as needed.
 This will let potential customers know that you are not afraid to discuss your work and that you want to be transparent.

-Statistics show that around 58% of all searches lone are made on mobile devices.
-Many businesses overlook having a mobile-friendly version for their website and this can hurt their organic traffic.
+Statistics show that around 58% of all searches alone are made on mobile devices.
+Many businesses overlook having a mobile-friendly version of their website and this can hurt their organic traffic.
 A desktop version on a mobile device is difficult to use.